cven5873-ss23/.github/profile/README.md

 ## Welcome to cven5873-ss23 👋

-This is our GitHub Organisation for the course where we will spend a lot of our time together.
+This is our GitHub Organisation for the course.
+We will spend a lot of time together here.